 We found 20 genetics specialists near Providence, RI.

-Dr. Dianne Abuelo is a pediatric geneticist in Providence, RI.
-Her professional affiliations include Rhode Island Hospital and Women & Infants Hospital of Rhode Island.
-She studied medicine at SUNY Downstate Medical Center College of Medicine.
+Dr. Dianne Abuelo works as a pediatric geneticist in Providence, RI.
+Dr. Abuelo studied medicine at SUNY Downstate Medical Center College of Medicine.
+Her hospital/clinic affiliations include Rhode Island Hospital and Women & Infants Hospital of Rhode Island.

 Disciplinary or Board Actions

 - Single gene disorders, the result of a single mutated gene.
 Examples include Huntington’s disease, which causes jerky movements, and sickle-cell anemia, where red blood cells have an abnormal, rigid shape.